ViniOkamoto/ViniOkamoto/README.md

 ## Welcome to my profile!
 Hello World :earth_americas:

-A Brazilian boy, full-stack programmer, a fan of flutter, javascript and typescript, passionate about UI and UX, lover of nature and geek culture, and hackathons competitor.
+A full-stack programmer, a fan of flutter, javascript and typescript, passionate about UI and UX, lover of nature and geek culture, and hackathons competitor.

 - 👯 I’m looking to collaborate on frontend projects!
 - 📚 Currently studying Technology Management